learn-co-curriculum/intro-to-data-types.js/README.md

 typeof false
 //=> "boolean"
 ```

-### Symbols
-Symbols are a relatively new data type (introduced in ES2015) that's primarily used as a way to add anonymous properties to objects.
-Don't worry about symbols for now.

 ### Objects
 JavaScript objects are a collection of properties bounded by curly braces (`{ }`), similar to a hash in Ruby.
 The properties can point to values of any data type — even other objects: